 - Glass manufacturing

-- Personal care products (e.g., bubble bath, toothpaste, bath salts and soaks, scrubs)
+- Personal care products (e.g., bubble bath, toothpaste, bath salts and soaks, and scrubs)

 - Pulp and paper products